A new public open space on the Hoo Peninsula

 What happens next

-We will submit a planning application for the new parkland in winter 2020.
+We have submitted a planning application for the new parkland.